pnicto/database-systems-project/README.md

     ```

     > **Note**
-    > You will still face the same problems that you face in lab while using sqlplus.
+    > You will still face the same problems that you face in lab while using sqlplus which you can get around by using `rlwrap`.
+Check [optional](#optional) for instructions.

 *   To reset the database to the initial state.